karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/open-admin-table-helper-implementation-notes.md

 By default, we implement ric by using the [ric admin table helper](https://github.com/lingtalfi/JRicAdminTableHelper) js tool.
 See the documentation of this tool for more details.

-Because this tool is so useful, we've included in the Light_Realist distribution (so that when you import Light_Realist, it's already there in your application).
+Because this tool is so useful, we've included it as a dependency of the **Light_Realist** planet, so that when you import **Light_Realist** you also get the ric admin table helper in your application.